Radiological Contaminants In Water: How To Remove Radiation From The Water?

 Sources of Low-Let Radiations

 The radioactive elements can be the source of other radionuclides responsible for the natural radioactivity in the drinking water.
-The decay products added in the Earth with its formation plus others are continuously produced by bombardment of the cosmic ray.
+The decay products are added to the Earth with its formation, and others are continuously produced by the bombardment of the cosmic rays.

 Cosmic ray interactions can produce tritium with nitrogen and atmospheric oxygen.
-Then, it is oxidized to tritiated water until it is being mixed in the hydrosphere.
-The concentrations of the tritium in the water supplies can vary from about 10 to 25 pCi per liter.
+Then, it is oxidized to tritiated water until mixed in the hydrosphere.
+The tritium concentrations in the water supplies can vary from 10 to 25 pCi per liter.

-In the same way, carbon-14, produced by the cosmic ray that interacts with the atmospheric nitrogen, is oxidized into carbon dioxide.
-Generally, it is found at a concentration that corresponds to around six pCi of each gram of carbon.
+In the same way, carbon-14, produced by cosmic rays that interact with atmospheric nitrogen, is oxidized into carbon dioxide.
+Generally, it is found at a concentration corresponding to around six pCi of each gram of carbon.

-In drinking water that contains I mg of carbon in each liter, it is expected to have a concentration of around 0.006 pCi per liter.
-Meanwhile, in ocean water, it can have about 0.1 pCi per liter of concentration.
+Drinking water that contains I mg of carbon in each liter is expected to have a concentration of around 0.006 pCi per liter.
+Meanwhile, ocean water can have about 0.1 pCi per liter of concentration.

-Potassium-40 can be the most significant among all the natural radionuclides found in the drinking water, emitting low-LET radiation.
-This primordial radionuclide can occur at total potassium of 0.0118%.
+Potassium-40 is the most significant natural radionuclide in drinking water.
+It emits low-LET radiation.
+This primordial radionuclide can occur at a total potassium of 0.0118%.

-In the United States, adults can ingest around 2,300 pCi of potassium-40 each day.
-However, the majority of it can be from foodstuff.
+Adults in the United States can ingest around 2,300 pCi of potassium-40 daily.
+However, the majority of this can come from foods.

-Since the potassium concentrations in the human being seem to be under homeostatic control, the fluctuations of water potassium in a wide scope can negatively affect the internal concentrations.
+Since the potassium concentrations in human beings seem to be under homeostatic control, the fluctuations of water potassium in a wide scope can negatively affect the internal concentrations.

-For example, in 1970in California, the drinking water can contain up to 4 pCi per liter of potassium-40.
-The consumption of 2 liters of such water each day can contribute to 8 pCi per day.
+For example, in California in 1970, drinking water contained up to 4 pCi per liter of potassium-40.
+Consuming 2 liters of such water daily can contribute to 8 pCi.
 However, this is nothing compared to the total daily intake of 2,300 pCi of a nuclide.
 Indeed, this is the most significant natural contributor to a total genetic and somatic dosage.

 Sources of High-Let Radiation

-Through the earth's crust, the radionuclides from the decay of thorium-232 and uranium-238 are extensively distributed.
+The radionuclides from the decay of thorium-232 and uranium-238 are extensively distributed through the earth's crust.
 Many of them are known as alpha emitters.
-It includes radon, polonium, as well as radium.
+It includes radon, polonium, and radium.

-The uranium concentrations in the drinking water ware highly variable, and it ranges from 0.02 to 200 ug per liter in the sources of the drinking water.
+The uranium concentrations in the drinking water were highly variable, ranging from 0.02 to 200 ug per liter in the drinking water sources.

 Meanwhile, the content of thorium in drinking water has not been extensively measured.
 However, its concentration in the human skeleton is around one fCi per gram of ask.
 As such, the abundance of uranium in the human skeleton is said to be ten times greater.

-In drinking water, studies have shown that natural alpha emitters are bone seekers.
+Studies have shown that natural alpha emitters are bone seekers in drinking water.
 As such, radium -226 and radium -228 can potentially produce harmful radiation doses to man.

-The radium -226 fresh surface water content is variable, and it can range from 0.01 to 0.1 pCi per liter.
+The radium -226 fresh surface water content varies, ranging from 0.01 to 0.1 pCi per liter.
 Meanwhile, some groundwater resources can contain up to 100 pCi per liter.
-The drinking water from the surface water supplies does not contain significant amounts of radium in general.
-With this, treatment processes like water softening and flocculation can remove most of the radium from the water.
+The drinking water from the surface water supplies does not generally contain significant amounts of radium.
+With this, treatment processes like water softening and flocculation can remove most radium from the water.

 There is an area in the Midwest of America wherein the groundwater contains significant amounts of radium-228 and radium-226.
 This area is in Missouri, Iowa, and Wisconsin.
 In the 1960s, the states have around 1 million persons.